 Distinguished Teaching Awards Overview & Past Recipients

-If you are seeking information on Distinguished Teaching Award recipients prior to the three years listed below, please contact the Office of the Provost.
+If you are seeking information on Distinguished Teaching Award recipients prior to the years listed below, please contact the Office of the Provost.

 Nilay Chakraborty, associate professor in the Department of Mechanical Engineering in the College of Engineering and Computer Science (CECS), is a 2019 recipient of the Distinguished Teaching Award.

 Professor Chakraborty received his Ph.D. from the University of North Carolina in 2008.
 He was hired by the University of Michigan-Dearborn in the Fall 2012 term and has since provided excellent service to the university and, more importantly, to his students.

 Professor Chakraborty possesses a teaching style which bears rich fruit for his students.
 He does not simply dictate information but instills a mode of thinking and problem solving useful for the classroom, in research, and for professional application.
 Nilay displays his own unique and fresh style to the class.
 He is known mostly for bioengineering courses, such as bioprocessing and biomimetics.
 His efforts were critical in the formation of the bioengineering program, still in its infancy, that also gives options to students who wish to pursue interdisciplinary studies.
 In graduate courses, he places strict value on individual student development and a targeted progression to the research aspect of self-sustaining intellectual pursuit.
 It is rare to hear an ill-spoken word about his classes.